jackmuva/parato-customer-service/README.md

 - `app/components/integration-ui`: These are frontend modifications that allow users to authenticate and enable integrations
 - `app/hooks`: react hook that encapsulates the paragon authentication logic
 - `app/api/permissions`: POST endpoint and custom logic for receiving and processing permissions data
-- `app/api/salesforce-upload`: POST endpoint to receive Salesforce Objects
+- `app/api/*-upload`: POST endpoint to receive ingestion data for upserting to Pinecone
 - `app/api/route.ts`: the default chat API will now look for permissions from authenticated users
-- `app/api/chat/engine/agents/defaultAgent.ts`: OpenAI Agent implementation with function tools
+- `app/api/chat/engine/agents/customerServiceAgent.ts`: OpenAI Agent implementation with function tools
 - `utility/request-utilities.ts`: Functions that send POST requests to Paragon endpoint triggers for Salesforce and Slack